Seneca-BSA/bsa/docs/ses250/lab5.md

     ***Figure 5.3***

-1. Connect the red alligator clip from the DMM to one corner of the first aluminum foils and the black alligator clip to another corner of the second aluminum foil as shown in Figure 5.4.
+1. Connect the red alligator clip from the DMM to one corner of the first aluminum foil and the black alligator clip to another corner of the second aluminum foil as shown in Figure 5.4.

     ![Figure 5.4](lab5-capacitor-2.png)